salsaket/KNES381/htmlchallange.md

 	</tr>
 </table>

-<a href="https://github.com/salsaket/KNES381/blob/subfolder-in-main-branch/markdownpractice.md"> This link leads to my markdown practice file in a subfolder in the main branch of my github</a>
+<a href="https://github.com/salsaket/KNES381/blob/main/subfolder/randomfile.md"> This link leads to a file in a subfolder with another hyperlink to a restaurant recommendation</a>

 </body>
 </html>